What’s the Difference Between DSL and Home Phone?

 Bundling DSL and home phone service makes a lot of sense because both services use the same landlines to work.
 And, unlike dial-up internet, there’s no competition for the line.
 You can surf and talk all you want—at the same time—without running into any interference between your phone and DSL connections.

-If you need high-speed Internet service and want to make sure you get the best connection for the best price, DSL is a solid, affordable option that provides with you a dedicated connection.
-When bundled with home phone, DSL Internet can even save you money.
+If you need high-speed Internet service and want to make sure you get the best connection for the best price, CenturyLink is a solid, affordable option that provides with you a dedicated connection.
+When bundled with home phone you can even save money.